LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_integrations.md

     *These two interactions work together.* Every File Upload interaction *must* be followed by an Integration interaction, where the selected integration is of type "File."

 4. Return to the File Upload interaction, open the **Interaction Details**, click **Settings**, and specify the following in the **File Upload Settings**:
     - **Accept File Types**: Select the types of files that you will accept for upload (PDF, JPEG, PNG, DOCx, and so on).
-If the consumer attempts to upload a file of any other type, the upload will fail, and the interaction's fallback message will be sent to the consumer.
-You might want to include mention of the acceptable file types in the message that's sent to the consumer, as we've done in the image above.
+If the consumer attempts to upload a file of any other type, the upload will fail, and the interaction's fallback message will be sent.
+You might want to include mention of the acceptable file types in the initial message that's sent to the consumer, as we've done in the image above.
     - **Success message**: Enter the message that’s sent to the consumer if the upload *to your external system* is successful.
 In other words, this is the message that is sent if the subsequent *Integration interaction* is successful.
     - **In progress message**: Enter the message that’s sent to the consumer if upload *to the LiveEngage environment* is successful.
 You might want to set this to something like, "Just a moment while we upload your file..." because what follows is the actual upload to your external system.
 5. In the **Interaction Details** of both the File Upload and Integration interactions, click the **Next Actions** tab and enter a fallback message under **Advanced Responses**.
 If the upload fails in either interaction, the interaction's fallback message will be sent.